-Visit Fuerteventura and Lanzarote, the beautiful Canary Islands which make an winter sun gem for those living in the UK.
-Off the coast of Africa, the islands are just a 4-hour flight from London.
-Offering year-round warm temperatures, soft sandy beaches, and landscapes that look like the moon, the islands are one of my favourite short-haul warm spots.
+Visit Fuerteventura and Lanzarote, two of the seven beautiful Canary Islands, both of which make an winter sun gem for those living in the UK.
+Located off the coast of Africa, Fuerteventura and Lanzarote are just a 4-hour flight from London.
+Offering year-round warm temperatures, soft sandy beaches, and landscapes that look like the moon, the two islands are one of my favourite short-haul warm spots.

 I recently spent five days there, lapping up some warm sun and escaping the British freeze.
 It was a straight forward journey too, flying to Fuerteventura from London (for £50 last minute, may I add), and back from Lanzarote for £20 (!).
 I also used the very straight forward booking platform, Direct Ferries to buy the ferry between the two islands (£10).

 If you’re wondering what there is to do and see, (that doesn’t involve sitting in a giant hotel bought with a package holiday), you’ve come to the right place!